darya-shynkevich/software-engineering/1. Software Engineering/3. Database/OTLP/2. Indexes/_Base.md

 ##### ==*Scale of data often works against you, and balanced trees are the first tool in your arsenal against it.*==

-A Database [Base](.md) is Like a Book Index: *When you want to look something up in a book, you don’t have to start at page one and read every page until you find the thing you’re looking for.
+A Database Index is Like a Book Index: *When you want to look something up in a book, you don’t have to start at page one and read every page until you find the thing you’re looking for.
 Instead, you look in the index, which directs you to a page in the book.
 Then you flip to that page and voila, you find the thing.*

 *There is one big difference between book indexes and database indexes: you’re probably updating the contents of the database constantly, while a book is indexed only when a new version is published.*

 *So unlike a book, the database needs to keep its index (really, it’s indexes — there are often many) up to date automatically and frequently.*

-**[B-tree Index](B-tree%20Index.md)** speeds up searching by maintaining a tree whose [Leaf Nodes](../1.%20Internals/Database%20Pages/Leaf%20Nodes.md) are pointers to the disk locations of table records.
+**[B-tree Index](Types/B-tree%20Index.md)** speeds up searching by maintaining a tree whose [Leaf Nodes](../1.%20Internals/Database%20Pages/Leaf%20Nodes.md) are pointers to the disk locations of table records.

 > Formal definition: *A database index functions as a specialized structure designed to accelerate the speed and efficiency of query operations within a database.
 Read performance increases as you index the data, but that comes at the cost of write performance since you need to keep index up to date.*